At Risk Cultural Heritage

 Sandsfoot Castle reconstructed in 3D using drone images and 3DF Zephyr

-Lighthing conditions on the day would be described as harsh.
+Lighthing conditions on the day fit the description as harsh.
 The low winter sun cast some very strong shadows but nevertheless Zephyr worked well extracting details.
-The model can be viewed on Construkted.com and is embedded here:
+The model is viewable on Construkted.com and is embedded here:

 Layers